 Our top choice, the Cuisinart Juice Extractor CJE-1000, does a fine job extracting juice from tougher vegetables and fruits, leaving behind only a small amount of pulp.
 It struggled a bit with softer produce like lettuce and fresh herbs but still performed well.

-2. Hamilton Beach Big Mouth Juice Extractor: Best juicer on a budget
+2. Hamilton Beach Big Mouth: Best cheap juicer

 Because the juice this juicer made was high in pulp, those who are more health-conscious may find that it produces a high fiber drink similar to the results of a masticating juicer.
 Of course, you can also strain your juice before drinking.

-3. Breville Juice Fountain Compact BJE200XL: Best compact juicer
+3. Breville Juice Fountain Compact: Best juicer for small spaces

-This was not a perfect machine.
+This was not a perfect juicer machine.
 Its juice had more froth on the top than our best pick.
 It also struggled more than the best juicers with the really dense produce like beets.
 That is to be expected at this price level.
-It is also loud – one of the loudest ones we tested.
-It had a tendency to spatter juice rather than producing a steady, smooth stream like some others.
+It is also loud – one of the loudest juicers we tested.
+It had a tendency to spatter juice rather than producing a steady, smooth stream like some other juicers.
 It means you will want to use the included pitcher rather than your own cup.

-4. Omega Mega Mouth Juicer: Best juicer warranty
+4. Omega Mega Mouth Juicer: Best juicer for high yield

 We got more juice out of the Omega Mega Mouth than any other machine we tested.
 This machine produced 22 liquid ounces while other machines averaged only 14.